Custom Size Plant Pot Cover – Pattern Drafting Tutorial By Allsewpetite

 My pot measures 51 cm (20″) around the top edge, 33 cm (13″) around the bottom edge, and is 14 cm (5 1/2″) tall.

-I always add additional 2 centimetres (3/4″) of ease to the top and bottom circumference to ensure that I can place my plant inside the cover without difficulty.
+I always add an additional 2 centimetres (3/4″) of ease to the top and bottom circumference to ensure that I can place my plant inside the cover without difficulty.

 First, draw a rectangle, which is the height of your pot and the half circumference of the bottom edge.